Edward I of England: Diplomacy and war on the Continent

-Edward never again went on crusade after his return to England in 1274, but he maintained an intention to do so, and in 1287 took a vow to go on another Crusade.
+Edward never again went on crusade after his return to England in 1274, but he maintained an intention to do so, and in 1287 took a vow to go on another crusade.
 This intention guided much of his foreign policy, until at least 1291.
-To stage a European-wide crusade, it was essential to prevent conflict between the sovereigns on the Continent.
-A major obstacle to this was represented by the conflict between the French Capetian House of Anjou ruling southern Italy and the Kingdom of Aragon in Spain.
+To stage a European-wide crusade, it was essential to prevent conflict between the sovereigns on Continental Europe.
+A major obstacle to this was the conflict between the French Capetian House of Anjou ruling southern Italy and the Crown of Aragon in Spain.
 In 1282, the citizens of Palermo rose up against Charles of Anjou and turned for help to Peter III of Aragon, in what has become known as the Sicilian Vespers.
 In the war that followed, Charles of Anjou's son, Charles of Salerno, was taken prisoner by the Aragonese.
 The French began planning an attack on Aragon, raising the prospect of a large-scale European war.
 To Edward, it was imperative that such a war be avoided, and in Paris in 1286 he brokered a truce between France and Aragon that helped secure Charles's release.
 As far as the crusades were concerned, Edward's efforts proved ineffective.
 A devastating blow to his plans came in 1291, when the Mamluks captured Acre, the last Christian stronghold in the Holy Land.

 Edward had long been deeply involved in the affairs of his own Duchy of Gascony.
 In 1278 he assigned an investigating commission to his trusted associates Otto de Grandson and the chancellor Robert Burnell, which caused the replacement of the seneschal Luke de Tany.
-In 1286, Edward visited the region himself and stayed for almost three years.
+In 1286, Edward visited the region and stayed for almost three years.
+On Easter Sunday 1287, Edward was standing in a tower when the floor collapsed.
+He fell 80 feet, broke his collarbone, and was confined to bed for several months.
+Several others died.
+Soon after he regained his health, he ordered the local Jews expelled from Gascony, seemingly as a "thank-offering" for his recovery.

 The perennial problem was the status of Gascony within the Kingdom of France, and Edward's role as the French king's vassal.
-On his diplomatic mission in 1286, Edward had paid homage to the new king, Philip IV, but in 1294 Philip declared Gascony forfeit when Edward refused to appear before him in Paris to discuss the recent conflict between English, Gascon, and French sailors that had resulted in several French ships being captured, along with the sacking of the French port of La Rochelle.
+On his diplomatic mission in 1286, Edward had paid homage to the new king, Philip IV.
+Following an outbreak of piracy and informal war between English, Gascon, Norman, and French sailors in 1293, his brother Edmund Crouchback allowed Philip IV to occupy Gascony's chief fortresses as a show of good faith that Edward had not intended the seizure of several French ships or the sacking of the French port of La Rochelle.
+Philip refused to release the fortresses, and declared Gascony forfeit when Edward refused to appear before him again in Paris.